Goole railway station: Facilities

-The station has a ticket office on platform 2 (southbound), which is staffed part-time (07:00 - 13:30) on weekdays and Saturdays only.
+The station has a ticket office on platform 2 (southbound), which is staffed part-time (07:00 – 13:30) on weekdays and Saturdays only.
 A self-service ticket machine is available for use outside of these times and for collecting pre-paid tickets.
 A waiting room and vending machine are provided on platform 2 and a shelter on platform 1, along with extensive canopies on each side.
 Digital display screens, timetable posters and automated announcements are used to give train running information.
 Step-free access is available to both platforms via the ramped subway linking them.
+There are no toilet facilities at the station.

 Services

+Northern Trains operates services on the following two routes: